Kitty is a self-proclaimed home and hearth goddess. One of her favorite things is creatively cooking and baking for her family.

 Ahhh, affection.
 Some of us crave it...while some of us loathe it.
 Whatever your take or opinion on PDA and snuggles, affection is a wonderful part of having a family.
 Whether you're a cuddly person or not, you must admit that a hug around the neck or kiss on the cheek from your baby girl or boy is priceless!
 Guess what?
 That is affection, too!
 When you tell your child that you love him or her, the affection is evident.
 When your wife makes your coffee in the morning and then gives you a kiss before you leave for work, that is affection.
 Affection is an infinite part of love...and love means family.

 You come home from work and your boss has ripped you a new one, your co-workers are just in it for themselves, the traffic was horrendous and a police officer pulled you over and ticketed you for something minor...you feel as though you can't rely on anyone in the world.
 One thing you didn't realize and many people tend to forget is that you may not be able to rely on the world but you can rely on your family.
 Even with as many issues or stresses that may come with having a family, your family will always be there...that is something that you can ALWAYS rely on.

-My favorite and most important aspect of learning who I am as a person - growing through the love and support and experiences with my own family.
-I believe that I was still a child myself until I had my own child.
-Having a family of my own has taught me responsbility and about the more important things in life...things I didn't have and never knew about before I had my own family.
-I believe that life is about learning and growing...and our families are a constant part of this knowledge seeking and growth.
+My favorite and most important aspect of learning who I am is growing through love, support, and experiences with my own family.
+I believe that I was still a child myself until I had my child.
+Having a family of my own had taught me responsibility and the more essential things in life, mainly things I didn't have and never knew about before I had my own family.
+I believe that life is about learning and growing.
+Our families are a regular part of this knowledge seeking and growth.